 These goals will be achieved by:

-- providing Faculties with a yearly GREAT allocation so that they can increase the funding for graduate student research travel and dissemination according to their own research and funding strategies;
+- Providing Faculties with an annual GREAT awards allocation so that they can increase the funding for graduate student research travel and dissemination according to their own research and funding strategies;

-- eliminating the current Alma Mater Travel Grant Program and its central competition (currently adjudicated by a lottery system) allowing for more deliberate, planned, and timely use of university resources;
+- Eliminating the previous Alma Mater Travel Grant Program and its central competition (adjudicated by a lottery system) allowing for more deliberate, planned, and timely use of university resources;

-Funding for this program includes new resources of $300,000 annually in addition to the sources of funds that contributed to the now defunct Alma Mater Travel Grant program (endowments and annual donations directed to the Graduate and Postdoctoral Studies Alma Mater fund, SSHRC and NSERC general graduate studies funds, as well as a share of royalties from McGill patents and inventions and Graduate and Postdoctoral Studies contribution of $450,000.
+Funding sources for this program include: endowments and annual donations directed to the Graduate and Postdoctoral Studies Alma Mater fund, SSHRC and NSERC general graduate studies funds, as well as a share of royalties from McGill patents and inventions and Graduate and Postdoctoral Studies contribution of $450,000.

-The GREAT allocation for each Faculty will be determined by enrolment, based on the percentage of eligible graduate students, with allocations in January for travel from May 1st to the following April 30th.
+The GREAT awards allocation for each Faculty is determined by enrolment, based on the percentage of eligible graduate students.
+Allocations are given to faculties in December for disbursement in the following academic year.

-- All Research Master’s or Doctoral students in good standing, registered fulltime, and NOT in time limitation.
+- Research Master's or Doctoral students in good standing, registered fulltime, and NOT in time limitation.

 - conference presentations (and equivalent dissemination activities in research-creation disciplines, such as Music);